mvallerie/restful.io/README.md

 };

 var router = new RestfulRouter(ControllerScope, {
-  // These are event names, feel free to change or to add
+  // These are method names, feel free to change or to add
   // Here I used GET/PUT/DELETE only to mimic classic RESTful app
   GET: [
     {